Pro/dkim-exchange/README.md

 ## Supported versions

+The .dll is compiled for .NET 4.0

+If it's running on other Exchange versions not mentioned here, please notify me, so I can update it here.

+### Exchange 2013

+See http://technet.microsoft.com/en-us/library/jj591524%28v=exchg.150%29.aspx for instructions on how to use .dll compiled for Exchange 2010

+### Exchange 2010

 This Transport Agent is fully tested under Exchange 2010 SP3 with Windows Server 2008 R2.

-If it's running on other version not mentioned here, please notify me, so I can update it here.

-Exchange 2010 SP2 doesn't seem to be supported.
-See Issue #5.
-If you have SP2 installed, please read Issue #5 and send me the requested files so that I can recompile it for SP2, then it should work.
+Other Service Pack versions need to be compiled separately.
+See https://github.com/Pro/dkim-exchange/issues/5 Please send me the .dll's mentioned at the end of this document so I can recompile the DKIM signer.

+### Exchange 2007

 Exchange 2007 SP3 .dll is build and can be found in the release directory.
 Please check if those are working for you and send me a short notice.